decorative stone gravel by pool

 While there are a lot of landscapers out there who take pretty staunch stances on either side of that debate, we’re happy to say that we believe there’s a time and a place for both rocks and mulch in a landscape—it all depends on your goals, your landscape, your soil, and a few other factors.

-We’re so pro-rock-and-mulch that we have an entire blog post dedicated to diving into the benefits and costs of both (check it out right here!)—but today, right here and right now, we’re talkin’ rock and rocks only.
+We’re so pro-rock-and-mulch that we have an entire blog post dedicated to diving into the benefits and costs of both (check it out right here!)—but today, right here and right now, we’re talkin’ decorative landscaping rocks and stones.

-So, if you’ve ever been curious about adding rocks to your landscape, are seeking out inspiration for how to create the ultimate rock landscape look, or simply want to learn more about your rock options, keep reading!
+So, if you’ve ever been curious about different types of landscaping rocks, adding rocks to your landscape, or are seeking out inspiration for how to create the ultimate rock landscape look, keep reading!

 What Are Decorative Landscaping Rocks? (& How They Can Benefit Your Landscape)